kanennn/woodwyynn/_posts/2024-08-04-cozy-color-palettes.md

 Color wheel fatigue creeps in as I fiddle with shades and hues that always end up looking like highlighter kid aesthetic or just different colors of mud.

-Everytime I try and match the color gold I end up with something gross looking.
+Every time I try and match the color gold I end up with something gross looking.

 I've wondered, where do I master this technique?
 What wisdom am I missing?